gmwasi/AppointmentScheduler/README.md

 - PostgreSQL
 - [Visual Studio .NET Core SDK 3.1.0](https://www.microsoft.com/net/download/all)
+- Node js

 #### Steps to run

 - Update the connection string in appsettings.json in AppointmentScheduler
+- Update the ValidAudience with the address of the client app including the port in the appsettings.json(Default is http://localhost:3000)
+- Update the ValidIssuer with the address of the client app including the port in the appsettings.json(Default is https://localhost:5001)
+- under AppointmentScheduler\Properties\launchsettings.json update the applicationUrl with the backend app http and https addresses if both exist or either
 - Build whole solution.
 - In Solution Explorer, make sure that AppointmentScheduler is selected as the Startup Project
 - on Postgres create a database with the name matching the one on the appsettings.json